unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ### <a name="Element_vkeys" href="#Element_vkeys">Element: vkeys</a>

 On some architectures, applications may directly interact with keys before they are converted to characters.
 The keys are identified using a virtual key identifier or vkey.
 The mapping between a physical keyboard key and a vkey is keyboard-layout dependent.
-For example, a French keyboard would identify the top-left key (ISO D01) as being an `A` with a vkey of `A` as opposed to `Q` on a US English keyboard.
+For example, a French keyboard would identify the top-left key as being an `A` with a vkey of `A` as opposed to `Q` on a US English keyboard.
 While vkeys are layout dependent, they are not modifier dependent.
 A shifted key always has the same vkey as its unshifted counterpart.
 In effect, a key may be identified by its vkey and the modifiers active at the time the key was pressed.

 **Syntax**